What is the single biggest predictor of job interview success?

 - 5. What makes you unique?
 (Recommended response to this question).

 Make sure you prepare concrete answers to all of them.
+Get a top interview coach to help you, if necessary.
 Write your answers out by hand onto a piece of paper (this helps with memorisation) and practice delivering your response in a mirror until you feel natural and at ease.

 Be Ahead Of Time.